Is your estate plan in sync with your financial plan?

 10 questions that could signal an estate plan change

-In the meantime, here are ten questions that can help you decide if your estate plan needs adjusting right now to make sure it’s in sync with your current financial situation.
+Here are ten questions that can help you decide if your estate plan needs adjusting:

 - Has your personal or business balance sheet situation changed?

 - What about your tax bracket – has it changed?